From the fig tree, learn its lesson…

 Offer educational programs on the biblical and theological basis for Creation care.

-Congregational Watershed Discipleship Manual: This new resource aims to help congregations become disciples of their watersheds and of the world’s waters.
+Congregational Watershed Discipleship Manual: This resource helps congregations become disciples of their watersheds and of the world’s waters.
 One manual has an interfaith emphasis, and one has a Christian focus.
 Find out more and download a free copy here.

-To explore other curricula and resources, visit Creation Justice Ministries and Earth Ministry.
+To explore other curricula and resources, visit Earth Ministry.

-Organize a film series about God’s creation and the struggle to protect it.
-Host a screening in your parish hall.
+Watch a film about God’s creation and the struggle to protect it

 Some suggested films: